ocadotechnology/arubafi/README.md

 [![Downloads](https://pepy.tech/badge/arubafi)](https://pepy.tech/project/arubafi)

-**arubafi** is a scalable and easy to use Python module capable of interfacing with some Aruba APIs.
+**arubafi** is a scalable and easy to use Python module capable of interfacing with some Aruba APIs (Mobility MAster and AirWave for now).

 The module is intended for network reliability engineers that need to automate various tasks with regards to deployed, or soon to be deployed Aruba hardware or virtual appliances.